Phil Bredesen: Social issues

 Bredesen has said the Affordable Care Act "needs fixing."
 In 2018, he said, "I was not a fan of the Affordable Care Act but when it passed, I said, 'it's the law of the land, let's make it work.'"

 Bredesen is pro-choice on abortion.
-He supports legal access to abortion, but does not consider it a defining issue of his platform.
+He supports legal access to abortion, but did not consider it a defining issue of his platform.
 He supported a state constitutional amendment to ban gay marriage in 2006, but supported the right of same-sex couples to adopt children.
 He supports non-discrimination protections for same-sex couples.
 Bredesen is a supporter of capital punishment.

 Bredesen had an A rating from the National Rifle Association of America (NRA) as governor, but in 2018, the NRA gave him a D rating.
 During his Senate campaign, he has expressed his support for the 2nd Amendment and described himself as a gun owner.
-His campaign disagrees with the D rating and has responded that Bredesen "agrees with 80-plus percent of NRA's positions [but] differs, for example, by supporting gun show background checks."
+His campaign disagreed with the D rating and has responded that Bredesen "agrees with 80-plus percent of NRA's positions [but] differs, for example, by supporting gun show background checks."
 In the wake of the February 2018 Stoneman Douglas High School shooting, Bredesen called for universal background checks for gun purchases (including those made at gun shows), tighter checks for mental illness, and a ban on bump stocks.
 As governor, he vetoed bills to allow guns in bars or restaurants that serve alcohol.
 He also signed into law a bill allowing gun owners with handgun permits to carry their firearms in public parks.
 In 2009, Bredesen said he would not veto a bill exempting certain firearms from federal regulations, allowing the bill to become law without his signature, but he had vetoed a similar bill earlier (his veto was overridden).

 Regarding immigration issues, Bredesen has taken positions that are commonly associated with both parties.
 In 2004, Bredesen introduced a bill to "end the practice of issuing state drivers' licenses to undocumented persons."
 He supports DACA for undocumented immigrants brought to the US as children.